aeberspaecher/pyoptics/design.md

 This class can be used in the imager for the pupil mask and specifically for the wavefront and the apodisation.

+Another neat idea would be a Factory that generates a Basis Object from a numbering scheme (n -> i, j, k...) and a callable.
+This Factory could be used to generate Basis objects out of the beam module members!

 Utils
 -----